Certificate in English Language Teaching

 Designed for students in almost any program throughout the university, this 4-course certificate program equips participants with a foundational understanding of language structure and development and strategies for teaching and working with English language learners beyond the K-12 classroom (in the U.S.).* Grounded in a socio-cultural perspective, the program provides first-hand practical experience to build language teaching skills, including lesson planning/delivery, curriculum development, and assessment.
 Upon completion, students will find themselves knowledgeable of the cultural, social, and political complexities of language education, learning and use, and be able to skillfully draw on this awareness in a broad range of international, professional, and teaching contexts.
 This program is ideal for those who want to develop a solid foundation for teaching English to non-native speakers.

-* This certificate does not lead to teacher certification and therefore is not intended for teacher education students.
+This certificate does not lead to teacher certification and therefore is not intended for teacher education students.
 Teaching English (ESL) in K-12 classrooms in the U.S. requires state certification and, in Pennsylvania, a Pennsylvania Program Specialist: ESL Certificate.
-If you are enrolled in a teacher education program leading towards Pennsylvania Instructional I certification or currently hold this certification, please contact College of Education advising for information on Temple's (K-12) Teaching English (ESL) Certificate Program.
+If you are enrolled in a teacher education program leading towards Pennsylvania Instructional I certification or currently hold this certification, please contact College of Education and Human Development advising for information on Temple's (K-12) Teaching English (ESL) Certificate Program.

 Number of Didactic Credits Required to Complete the Certificate: 12